-Visual Arts in the PYP give emphasis on developing a deeper understanding of the elements of art and principles of design.
+Visual Arts in the PYP emphasize a deeper understanding of the elements of art and principles of design.
 Students focus on ideas and themes, use a variety of media, as well as plan and execute how their idea is communicated to a larger audience.
-Ongoing reflection and response to other people's artwork is given equal importance.
+Ongoing reflection and response to other people's artwork are given equal importance.
 To promote the arts program to a wider community, students' artwork is showcased in our annual art exhibition.